 Although this blog is inconsistent with posting, their backlog is full of inspiring, distinct, and (dare we say it) stunning recipes.
 Souvlaki For The Soul.
 Peter started the blog back in 2007 and it has slowly been gaining momentum.
-Exlporing his Greek/Australian heritage through food and food photography, the blog features sharp and beautiful photos with a moody colour scheme; it's a blog full of character.
+Exploring his Greek/Australian heritage through food and food photography, the blog features sharp and beautiful photos with a moody colour scheme; it's a blog full of character.
 He also showcases great behind-the-scenes footage of how his images are put together.
 Take a look here.

-Our number seven pick goes to Sydney food blogger Nagi.
-Famous for her creative and bold new ideas and for her fresh takes on favourites to shortcut preparation, cut down on cost and create food with style.
+Our number four pick goes to Sydney food blogger Nagi.
+Famous for her creative and bold new ideas, as well as her fresh takes on favourites to shortcut preparation; she cuts down on cost and creates food with style.
 Hands down, the photography captures every inch of flavour dripping from her recipes.
-Where this blog succeeds is in its mission statement.
-Breaking free of food blog norms, embracing simple recipes made from everyday ingredients, never leaving waste and embracing crowd-pleasing dishes to turn heads.
+Where this blog succeeds is in its mission statement: breaking free of food blog norms, embracing simple recipes made from everyday ingredients, never leaving waste and embracing crowd-pleasing dishes to turn heads.

 Not Quite Nigella is the pseudonym for Lorraine Elliott, who is a self-professed cake and food enthusiast who says that she believes “cakes belong in an art gallery”.
 Lorraine is local to Sydney, and spends her time reviewing restaurants and dreaming up delightful creations.
 Her memoir called "Not Quite Nigella" was released by Penguin Books in April 2013, and is a testament to her enormous popularity.
 Her blog is a celebration of good food and well-designed dishes.

 Sneh from Sydney has taken her blog Cook Republic to soaring heights, winning Best Australian Blog 2013, Best Lifestyle Blog 2013 and being featured in Elle Magazine.
 Her passion for food photography and styling is evident in every image featured on the blog.
-Her playful commentary breathe life into the still images, elevating the recipes from elements to fully-fledged designer dishes and micro works of art.
+Her playful commentary breathes life into the still images, elevating the recipes from elements to fully-fledged designer dishes and micro works of art.